 Ok, so are you ready to make some broth?
 For such a simple meal, there sure are a lot of different recipes for bone broth.
 With four young children underfoot, I like to cook food that’s as nutritious as possible as simply as possible.
 This is why I don’t add anything (except apple cider vinegar, which helps to draw out the minerals) to my bone broth.
 You can surely get creative and add whatever you’d like, but if you’re looking for simple, you’ve come to the right place!

-- One Whole Roasted Chicken (Preferably organic and pastured, the stock will not gel properly with a battery-raised chicken.)
+- 1 4-5 pound whole roasted chicken (Preferably organic and pastured, the stock will not gel properly with a battery-raised chicken.)

-- 1 T Apple Cider Vinegar (This pulls the minerals, especially calcium, out of the chicken bones.)
+- 1 tablespoon Apple Cider Vinegar (This pulls the minerals, especially calcium, out of the chicken bones.)